ai4os/ai4-docs/source/user/howto/train-model-remotely.rst

 .. admonition:: Requirements

-    * You need  a `DEEP-IAM <https://iam.deep-hybrid-datacloud.eu/>`__ account to be able to access the Dashboard and Nextcloud storage.
+    * You need  a :doc:`Authentication <../overview/auth>` to be able to access the Dashboard and Nextcloud storage.
     * For **Step 7** we recommend having `docker <https://docs.docker.com/install/#supported-platforms>`__ installed (though it's not strictly mandatory).

 1. Choose a module from the Marketplace
 ---------------------------------------

-The first step is to choose a model from the `DEEP Open Catalog marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`__.
+The first step is to choose a model from the :doc:`AI4OS Dashboard<../overview/dashboard>`.
 Make sure to select a module with the ``trainable`` tag.
-For educational purposes we are going to use a `general model to identify images <https://marketplace.deep-hybrid-datacloud.eu/modules/train-an-image-classifier.html>`__.
+For educational purposes we are going to use a `general model to identify images <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-image-classification-tf>`__.
-Some of the model dependent details can change if using another model, but this tutorial will provide a general overview of the workflow to follow when using any of the models in the Marketplace.
+Some of the model dependent details can change if using another model, but this tutorial will provide a general overview of the workflow to follow when using any of the modules in the AI4OS Dashboard.

 2. Upload your files to Nextcloud
 ---------------------------------